Most Trolled Movies Of 2019: Student Of The Year 2 Tops The List

 Kabir Singh

 Unlike all the above-mentioned films, Kabir Singh didn't get trolled for bad performance or direction but owing to a few scenes that stirred controversy.
-From Kabir (Shahid Kapoor) slapping Preeti (Kiara Advani) to the lead protagonists' obnoxious behavior towards everyone, the film got trolled by many sections of movie-goers and the Padmaavat actor found himself at the receiving end of wrath!
+From Kabir (Shahid Kapoor) slapping Preeti (Kiara Advani) to the lead protagonists' obnoxious behavior towards everyone, the film got trolled by many sections of moviegoers and the Padmaavat actor found himself at the receiving end of wrath!

 Are we missing any movie which you think should be mentioned on the list?
 Do tell us in the comment section below.